census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 it is used to acquire a storage appender instance at the beginning of each scrapeLoop run

 - **[storage.Appender](https://github.com/prometheus/prometheus/blob/d3245f15022551c6fc8281766ea62db4d71e2747/storage/interface.go#L86-L95):**
 an abstraction of the metric storage which can be a filesystem, a database or an remote endpoint...etc.
-As for opencensus prometheus receiver, this is also the interface we need to implement to provide a customized storage appender which is backed by an ocagent metrics sink.
+As for OpenCensus prometheus receiver, this is also the interface we need to implement to provide a customized storage appender which is backed by an ocagent metrics sink.

 - **[ScrapeLoop](https://github.com/prometheus/prometheus/blob/d3245f15022551c6fc8281766ea62db4d71e2747/scrape/scrape.go#L586-L1024):**